Cotton vs Nylon Underwear: Which is Better for Sensitive Skin?

 A single cotton underwear hanging on an outdoor clothesline.

-Cotton underwear is a fan favorite for good reasons.
-It’s soft, comfy, and lets your skin breathe.
-Made from natural fibers, cotton feels gentle against your skin.
-It’s like wearing a cozy cloud down there!
-Cotton is also great at soaking up sweat, which helps keep you dry and fresh all day.
-1
+Cotton underwear is a classic for a reason.
+It’s soft, comfortable, and lets your skin breathe.
+Made from natural plant fibers, cotton feels gentle and is highly absorbent, which helps keep you feeling fresh.

 Features of Nylon Underwear